droefs/HLISA/README.md

 **perform**()

   Executes all actions on the chain.
+If you are using `selenium` version 4 or later, calling `perform()` will also remove all actions from the chain (like `reset_actions()` does).
+If you use a `selenium` version prior to version 4, actions are not removed.
+This is consistent with how Selenium's `perform()` function behavior changed between version 3 and 4.

 ---